 - Treatment with any investigational agent or treatment with any experimental procedure for MS.

-- Previous use of anti-CD20s if in the last 2 years before screening, or if B-cell count is not normal, or if treatment was stopped due to safety reasons or lack of efficacy.
+- Previous use of anti-CD20s (including ocrelizumab), unless the last infusion was more than 2 years before screening, B-cell count is normal, and the stop of the treatment was not motivated by safety reasons or lack of efficacy.

-- Previous use of mitoxantrone, cladribine, atacicept, and alemtuzumab.
+- Any previous treatment with mitoxantrone, cladribine, atacicept, alemtuzumab, and daclizumab

 - Any previous treatment with bone marrow transplantation and hematopoietic stem cell transplantation.

 - Any previous history of transplantation or anti-rejection therapy.

 - Treatment with intravenous (IV) immunoglobulin (Ig) or plasmapheresis within 12 weeks prior to randomization.